Welcome to today's edition of the Rush 24-7 podcast.

 It's not power in the way of Washington or Wall Street, not power in the sense of boardrooms, but power in the sense that these people have and see a diminishing respect for them and their ways of life, their work ethic, and their tendency to not be mobile.

-Here's the truth of this, folks.
+In other words, these people, here's the truth of this, folks.

 I think this really gets the nub of it.

-And then the blue laws went to hell.
+And then the blue laws went to hell, and that opened the floodgates.

-And this is not an exaggeration to say that people like Selena Gomez found these Trump supporters, they determined what the standards were in entertainment.
+And this is not an exaggeration to say that people like Selena Gomez found, these Trump supporters, they determined what the standards were in entertainment.

 And they represented the majority of thinking in the country.